elaragon/generative-discussion-threads/README.md

 # Generative models of online discussion threads

-<br/>Welcome to our [ICWSM-19 tutorial](https://icwsm.org/2019/program/tutorial/) on generative models of online discussion threads.
+<br/>Welcome to our tutorial on generative models of online discussion threads.
 The tutorial is based on the survey:

 * [Aragón, P., Gómez, V., Garcı́a, D. & Kaltenbrunner, A. Generative models of online discussion threads: state of the art and research challenges.
 J. Internet Serv.
 Appl.
 8, 15 (2017).
 DOI 10.1186/s13174-017-0066-z](https://jisajournal.springeropen.com/articles/10.1186/s13174-017-0066-z)